mph-/lcapy/doc/discretetime.rst

    :width: 15cm

 The DTFT can be confusing due to the number of definitions commonly used.
-Due to the periodicity it is common to define a normalised frequency :math:`F = f \Delta t` and so
+Due to the periodicity it is common to define a normalized frequency :math:`F = f \Delta t` and so

 .. math::